 Don’t forget to catch the experiential exercise in Interior Integration for Catholics podcast episode 104, released on January 16, 2023, titled Connecting with Your Angry Parts.
 This recording guides your innermost self in helping your parts who bear the burden of anger, resentment and bitterness as well as parts who work to protect you against your anger.

 The Resilient Catholics Community

-Experiential exercises are a core part of the curriculum in the Resilient Catholics Community, where over 100 of these recordings are archived.
-If you resonate with this type of interior work, visit our landing page where you can sign up on the interest list for the next RCC cohort which will be open for applications again in June 2023.
+Experiential exercises are a core part of the curriculum in the Resilient Catholics Community, where more than 100 of these recordings are archived.
+If you resonate with this type of interior work, visit our landing page to learn more.

 Please share these resources